antonp2fulapin/send-usdt-without-trx-guide/README.md

 The classic solution.

 **How it works:**
-Buy **1–2 TRX** on any exchange and send it to your wallet.
+Buy **30 TRX** on any exchange and send it to your wallet.
-This usually covers several USDT transfers.
+This usually covers a USDT transfer.

 **Pros:**
 - Works with all wallets